 Washington treated the cabinet as a tool to use at his discretion.
 This legacy remains today: the cabinet retains little institutional structure and depends on its relationship with the President for power.

 I am also working on a number of side projects inspired by my original research on the cabinet.
-I am exploring Washington’s councils of war during the Revolution, analyzing how the physical space in Washington’s private office shaped the cabinet’s evolution, and examining how Americans’ fears of the British cabinet influenced Washington’s interactions with his secretaries.
+I am comparing John Adams and Thomas Jefferson’s cabinets as a way to explore their presidencies, their leadership, their relationships with their secretaries, and their legacies.
+I am also investigating Washington’s councils of war during the Revolution, analyzing how the physical space in Washington’s private office shaped the cabinet’s evolution, and examining how Americans’ fears of the British cabinet influenced Washington’s interactions with his secretaries.
 As these projects develop, I will share updates and publication information.